James Outman Player Props: Dodgers vs. Yankees

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on James Outman?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 James Outman At The Plate

-- Looking at the 54 games he has played this season, he's hit a home run in seven of them (13.0%), and in 4.5% of his trips to the dish.
+- He has hit a long ball in 12.7% of his games this year, and 4.4% of his plate appearances.

-- In 25.9% of his games this year, Outman has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in four contests.
+- Outman has an RBI in 15 of 55 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.